30 TOTAL CREDITS REQUIRED

 Then, choose between a three-credit capstone or thesis project to demonstrate your new expertise in a hands-on practicum or research project.
 The program is designed to be completed in as few as five continuous semesters of study, or about two years.

 The curriculum course abstracts on this page are meant to provide a high-level course overview and subject to change based on term, faculty, and/or institutional requirements.
-View the official data science online course descriptions as written in the Utica College Academic Catalog and in adherence to regional compliance.
+View the official data science online course descriptions as written in the Utica University Academic Catalog and in adherence to regional compliance.
 Select the appropriate Graduate Catalog from the dropdown.

 DSC 680 Capstone